Exact crystalline solution for a one-dimensional few-boson system with point interaction: Discussion

-In Section 3 we considered the exact solutions for systems of $N=2; 3$ spinless point bosons.
-The results indicate that the ideal crystal corresponds to WF with a lot of nodes, and the nodeless GS is characterized by the most smooth density profile $\rho(x)$ and, therefore, corresponds to a liquid.
-At $N\gg 1$ GS of such a system also corresponds to a liquid (gas) for any $\gamma \geq 0$.
-This is seen from that the GS energy $E_{0}$ \cite{ll1963,mt2015,gaudin1971,bulatov1988} at $\gamma \lsim 1$ is close to the Bogolyubov's one \cite{bog1947,bz}, and the curves $E_{0}(g)|_{N, \gamma=const}\sim g^{2}$ and $E_{0}(\gamma)|_{N,g= N/L=const}$ \cite{ll1963} at $0< \gamma < \infty$ contain no features, which indicate a possible transition to the crystal regime.
-Finally, at $\gamma = \infty$ the system is a gas of impenetrable bosons \cite{girardeau1960}.
+In Section 2, we considered the exact solutions for systems of $N=2; 3$ spinless point bosons.
+The results indicate that the ideal crystal corresponds to WF with a lot of nodes, whereas the nodeless GS is characterized by the most smooth density profile $\rho(x)$ and, therefore, corresponds to a liquid (gas).
+At $N\gg 1$, GS of such a system also corresponds to a liquid (gas) for any $\gamma \geq 0$.
+This is seen from that the GS energy $E_{0}$ \cite{ll1963,mt2015,gaudin1971,bulatov1988} for $\gamma \lsim 1$ is close to Bogolyubov's one \cite{bog1947,bz}, and the curves $E_{0}(g)|_{N, \gamma=const}\sim g^{2}$ and $E_{0}(\gamma)|_{N,g= N/L=const}$ \cite{ll1963} for $0< \gamma < \infty$ contain no features, which indicate a possible transition to the crystal regime.
+Finally, at $\gamma = \infty$, the system is a gas of impenetrable bosons \cite{girardeau1960}.

 The results listed in the previous paragraph are obtained mainly for periodic BCs and in the thermodynamic limit ($N, L\rightarrow \infty$, $N/L=const$).
 We now investigate the function $E_{0}(\gamma)$ for finite $N\gg 1$ and the zero BCs.
 Dimensional reasoning implies that the energy $E_{0}$ of a 1D system of $N\gg 1$ point bosons can be represented in the form \cite{ll1963}